BlueRoof360 Launches Blog Network Unlike Any Other

 Also on the home page of the mobile search there is Quick House Number Lookup which allows someone sitting in front of a house to simply type in the house number and easily find that property.
 If there are more than one result for that particular house number, our clients listings sort to the top (since those will be the properties with sign riders telling people to type in the house number.)

-So, by going to PruSantaFe.com/m on my mobile phone and typing 1062 into the Quick House Number Lookup it takes me directly to the Prudential Santa Fe listing at 1062 Sierra Del Norte in Santa Fe.
+So, by going to prudentialfloridarealty.com/m on my mobile phone and typing [a listed house number] into the Quick House Number Lookup it takes me directly to that Prudential Florida Realty listing.

 Properties can be saved to your account, just as if you were on the website, and it’s easy to schedule a showing or contact the agent.